salesforce/refocus/README.md

 - Run ```git push heroku <your branch>:master``` which will push to Heroku and start up a dyno.
 - Run ```heroku open``` and view the app running in Heroku
 - Run ```heroku run bash``` then run ```mocha``` to execute the test suite
+- If you are running the app in more than one dyno, you will need to force the client to communicate with the server only using websockets.
+To do so, set the config variable SOCKETIO_TRANSPORT_PROTOCOL to websocket or run ```heroku config:set SOCKETIO_TRANSPORT_PROTOCOL=websocket```
 If you are running on Heroku and you want to use Google Analytics, store your tracking id in a Heroku config variable called `GOOGLE_ANALYTICS_ID`.

 ## Using Trace (by RisingStack) for application performance monitoring